How will Charlie's Chimps help my child to communicate?

 For the babies there’s lots of ‘swooshing/whooshing’ input needed from their key adult to enable them to ‘fly high into the sky’ or ‘jump over the stinky squelchy swamp’ etc – imagination is key and the babies love seeing their adult get as involved as possible!

 Your enthusiasm in encouraging your child to participate in each activity is tremendously important – so please get as involved as you can with each song, dance and activity.
 Even if your little one is too old for you to need to ‘fly them high up into the sky’ (as adults of babes in arms will do), if your child sees YOU getting into the groove they are far more likely to want to join in, and this will maximize everyone’s enjoyment!
 Enthusiasm is infectious!
 In a similar way – the children can engage with the class much more easily when the studio is quiet so please refrain from chatting to other adults during the session.
 Likewise, if your child becomes uncontrollably upset or disruptive please consider taking your child out of the room until they have calmed down.
 For health and safety reasons, potty training is not allowed in a Charlie’s Chimps session – so if your child is potty training/trained please take them to the toilet before the session starts.
-For health and safety reasons, food and hot drinks are not allowed during classes.
-Charlie’s Chimps is thirsty work so please feel free to bring a (cold) drink for your little one!
+Charlie’s Chimps is thirsty work so please feel free to bring a cold drink for your little one!
 Thank you in anticipation for your generous engagement!

 What do I do if I have feedback to contribute re Charlie's Chimps?

 Feedback is warmly welcomed – please email: firstname.lastname@example.org